Some of the numbers presented in this website may not be the most recent available

 The economy of the islands is now dominated by tourism, diversified agriculture and light manufacturing.

-This geology is not suitable for the generation and accumulation of commercial volumes of oil and gas.
-Thus St. Kitts and Nevis has no identified indigenous oil or gas resources, either onshore or offshore.
+This geology is not suitable for the generation and accumulation of commercial volumes of oil and gas and there are no identified indigenous oil or gas resources, either onshore or offshore.

 ST. KITTS AND NEVIS